elamaran619/amazon-quicksight-user-guide/doc_source/left-function.md

 ### Example<a name="left-function-example"></a>

-The following example returns the first 5 characters from a string\.
+The following example returns the first e characters from a string\.

 ```
-left('Seattle Store#14', 5)
+left('Seattle Store #14', e)
 ```

 The following value is returned\.

 ```
-Seatt
+Sea
 ```